Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

 Tourist areas and attractions throughout Jordan and tourists travelling to or from these places, including those in tour groups, could be targeted in future attacks.
 Other possible terrorist targets include places where there are concentrations of expatriates, such as embassies, expatriate residential areas and schools, outdoor recreation events or identifiably Western businesses, including hotels, restaurants, bars, nightspots, clubs, sporting venues, international fast food outlets, supermarkets, markets, shopping centres, malls, cinemas and theatres.

-Extremist groups active in Syria and Iraq have threatened Jordan and a large number of Jordanian foreign fighters are engaged in the conflict in Syria and Iraq.
+Extremist groups active in Syria and Iraq have threatened Jordan and a large number of Jordanian foreign fighters have been engaged in the conflict in Syria and Iraq.
 Jordan has deployed additional forces to areas bordering Syria and Iraq and have arrested a number of extremist sympathisers in Jordan.
-Jordanian security forces monitor the security environment closely.
+Jordanian security forces monitor the security environment closely, including risks relating to the potential return of Jordanian fighters from Syria.

 - In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.